 Things were about to get worse and the first round of the season, the Australian Grand Prix, had to be cancelled after a McLaren mechanic tested positive for Covid-19.
 He was quarantined and the team officially withdrew from the event.
 Discussions between the teams, the sport’s governing body and commercial rights holder and the local authorities led to the painful but only possible decision to cancel the event.

 However, plans are afoot to try and reschedule those races that are currently postponed.
-Those are Bahrain, the aforementioned China, the new venue in Vietnam, the returning Dutch race at Zandvoort, the Spanish GP in Barcelona and the Azerbaijan GP in Baku.
+Those are Bahrain, the aforementioned China, the new venue in Vietnam, the Azerbaijan GP in Baku and the Canadian GP in Montreal.

 The FIA, the commercial rights holder and the race promoters are monitoring the Covid 19 situation, the idea being to squeeze in as many races as possible this year, as long as it is safe to do so.
-Currently, the first GP could be the one in Montreal, Canada, scheduled for the 14th of June.
+Currently, the first GP could be the Austrian Grand Prix, at the Red Bull Ring , scheduled for the 5th of July.

 Virtual Grand Prix Series